magpie-ea/magpie3-qa-overinfo-free-production/data+analysis/01_main_free_typing_analysis.md

   types of books, I am sure you will find something in the adventure section.”).

-An analysis making the distinction between the two competitor-containing categories is compared to an analysis collapsing the two competitor categories into one “competitor” category.
+The standard analysis with one “competitor” category is compared to an analysis making the distinction between the two competitor-containing categories.
 Additionally, single responses were classified as incorrect with the “yes” category (e.g., “Yes let’s go see it” for the zoo-xl vignette).

+## Summary and exclusions

     ## Subjects who failed attention checks:  108 107 149

     ##
     ## Subject exclusion rate:  0.03

-    ## Number of excluded inccorect ('yes') responses:  15
+    ## Number of excluded inccorect ('yes') responses:  14

+    ##
+    ## Number of analysed responses:  762

     ## # A tibble: 7 x 2
     ##   category             n
     ##   <chr>            <int>
-    ## 1 competitor         233
+    ## 1 competitor         234
-    ## 2 competitor/other    43
+    ## 2 competitor/other    41
     ## 3 fullList            13
-    ## 4 other              116
+    ## 4 other              118
-    ## 5 otherCategory        1
+    ## 5 otherCategory        2
     ## 6 sameCategory       123
-    ## 7 taciturn           232
+    ## 7 taciturn           231

     ## # A tibble: 36 x 2
     ##    itemName                                 n